 Always visit your local piano dealers.

 Before selling the piano, the dealer will have already moved the piano to their store, and likely done any necessary cleaning, fixing, repairing, tuning and service.
-More often than not a store warranty is included with the piano – which has value and can be an appealing safety net for used piano buyers.
+More often than not a store warranty is included with the piano – which does add value and can be an appealing safety net for used piano buyers.
 The dealer can also deliver the piano, take a trade-in and even help buyers with financing.
 They also advertise on a regular basis, and have knowledgeable piano sales professionals to assist buyers in their purchase before, during, and after the sale.
 Dealers generally provide an in-home tuning after the piano has been delivered to the new owner.

 Another thing to do while visiting the dealer is to see what he has for sale in the same price range you are thinking your piano is worth.
-Remember, the dealer has all sorts of added values (described above) which are included in the price of his pianos.
+Just remember, the dealer has all sorts of added values (described above) which are included in the price of his pianos.
 A visit to your local dealers will be a very informative experience when it comes to determining the value of your piano.

 Wholesale ‘value’ is the amount the dealers pay for their pianos.

 The last thing you want to do is end up with a piano that will be a constant service headache, will never sound right, will be an eyesore in your home, and not really worth fixing even if it could be fixed.

 The value of your piano will be somewhere between the wholesale price and the retail price.

-Another consideration in determining the value of your piano is your local piano ‘market’.
+The final consideration in determining the value of your piano is your local piano ‘market’.
 Different parts of the country will have different figures.
 Remember, I am NOT a piano dealer.
 Only the dealers know what their costs are, and with prices changing all the time, only they know what their retail prices of new and used pianos are at any given time.

 Keep at it, do your homework and try to find knowledgeable professionals in the piano business who will talk with you.
 Eventually the smoke will clear and you will end up with a reasonably good idea as to what your piano is worth.

 After you have done your homework you will be subject to market at the time you try to sell it.
-Your piano is worth what someone else will pay for it.